Palmer Memorial Hospital

 Sir Charles Palmer is buried at Easington Parish Church, North Yorkshire.
 As and when I come across more info, I will update this short history of a mighty shipbuilding company and the workforce that went with it.

 If you would still like to watch the video the following Youtube link will open a new page where you can watch the video without fear of it being blocked by Big Brother.
 It will take you on a journey of The Jarrow Marchers in stills and video, The background song: The Jarrow Song … Singer Alan Price.
+At the time not my cup of tea but someone made him famous.

-Next Page: John-bowes-steam-ship
+Next Page John-bowes-steam-ship